Burlington, Iowa: Roadways

 The town is served by U.S. Route 34, which is the freeway that bisects the city, and U.S. Route 61.
 Iowa Highways 99 and 406 served the town before they were decommissioned in 2003.
 The two still exist as county roads.

 Transit

 Burlington Urban Service (B.U.S.) is a transportation system owned and operated by the City of Burlington.
 Routes service nearly all areas of Burlington, and nearly 90% of all residents live within three city blocks of a bus route.
-Burlington Trailways provides daily intercity bus service from its West Burlington hub.
+Burlington Trailways provided daily intercity bus service from its West Burlington hub, but it shut down in 2025.

 Rail service

 Amtrak, the national passenger rail system, provides service to Burlington, operating its California Zephyr daily in both directions between Chicago, Illinois, and Emeryville, California, across the bay from San Francisco.
 The older Burlington and Missouri River Railroad Passenger Station exists nearby and is also listed on the NRHP.

 Airport

-The Southeast Iowa Regional Airport (IATA code BRL), is located about five miles south of downtown.
+The Southeast Iowa Regional Airport (IATA code BRL), is located about 3 miles south of downtown.
 Quad City International Airport, the area's large international airport, is approximately 70 miles north of the city, in Moline, Illinois.